apache/mxnet/docs/faq/subgraphAPI.md

 The subgraph API works as the following steps:

-* Search for particular patterns in a graph,
+* Search for particular patterns in a graph.
-* Group the operators/nodes with particular patterns into a subgraph and shrink the subgraph into a single node,
+* Group the operators/nodes with particular patterns into a subgraph and shrink the subgraph into a single node.
 * Put the subgraph node back to the original graph to replace the subgraph.

 The figure below illustrates the subgraph mechanism.